Skip to main content

 Need More Than a Credit Card?

-If a credit card limit isn't enough, compare personal loans from German banks.
+If a credit card limit is not enough, compare personal loans from German banks.
 Our loan comparisons work in English too.

-The comparison tool above is free, takes about 2 minutes, and doesn't affect your Schufa score.
+The comparison tool above is free, takes about 2 minutes, and will not affect your Schufa score.
 Try it.

 checkalle.de is an independent comparison portal.
 Credit card offers are provided by partner banks.
 We earn a commission when you apply through our tool.
 This does not affect which cards are shown or in what order.

-Card terms, fees, and conditions shown on this page are based on publicly available information as of March 2026.
+Card terms, fees, and conditions on this page are based on publicly available information from official provider websites as of April 2026.
 Always verify current terms on the provider's official website before applying.

 Cookies & Datenschutz